proyecto26/TheJobInterviewGuide/EXPRESSIONS.md

 - We can’t do this without all of you, great job team!
 - Without of you none of this would be possible today!
 - This is so freaking awesome!
 We're in business!
+- I celebrate every time I hear about these success stories

 ## Helpful
 - I'm here at the mercy of you!